-On behalf of the Michigan Strategic Fund, the Michigan Economic Development Corporation (MEDC) is accepting Applications for disaster-related projects under the State of Michigan's Community Development Block Grant - Disaster Recovery (CDBG-DR) 2021 Disaster Public Infrastructure program.
-The U.S. Congress made supplemental disaster assistance funding available for the 2021 disaster.
-HUD announced the allocation of \$12,033,000 in CDBG-DR funding to Michigan in response to the June 25 through June 26, 2021, event.
-An additional allocation of \$7,864,000 in CDBG-DR funds was made by HUD on January 18, 2023 for disasters occurring in 2021 for a total of \$19,897,000.
-Total funds allocated for this funding round is \$11,431,350.
+On behalf of the Michigan Strategic Fund, the Michigan Economic Development Corporation (MEDC) is accepting applications for disasterrelated projects under the State of Michigan's Community Development Block Grant - Disaster Recovery (CDBG-DR) 2020 Disaster Public Infrastructure and Public Facilities program.
+The U.S. Congress made supplemental disaster assistance funding available for the 2020 disaster.
+On November 1, 2021, HUD announced the allocation of \$59,898,000 in CDBG-DR funding to Michigan in response to the May 16 through May 22, 2020, event.
+Total funds allocated for this funding round is \$30,000,000.

-The Public Infrastructure program will award funds to eligible projects within the identified HUD MID counties, such as Wayne County, to address unmet recovery and mitigation needs associated with general public infrastructure.
-The grant funds will allow recipients to design and construct public infrastructure that will directly benefit individuals and the larger community.
+The Public Infrastructure and Public Facilities program will award funds to eligible projects within the identified HUD MID counties: Midland, Saginaw, and Gladwin.
+This will address unmet recovery and mitigation needs associated with general public infrastructure and public facilities.
+The grant funds will allow recipients to design and construct public infrastructure and public facilities that will directly benefit individuals and the larger community.

-MEDC will use a competitive round to award funds to eligible projects being completed by eligible units of local governments.
-The round of funding will be used to determine the project types impacted communities seek to complete, what eligible projects are already in the queue, and what projects MEDC would want to prioritize for later rounds of funding.
+MEDC will use multiple competitive rounds to award funds to eligible projects being completed by eligible units of general local governments.
+Each round of funding will be used to determine the project types impacted communities seek to complete, what eligible projects are already in the queue, and what projects MEDC would want to prioritize for later rounds of funding.